-Bovine + Swine (craft sausages and specialty meats) and Cream + Sugar artisan ice cream are Teton treats made by Fine Dining Restaurant Group that can be found at Bodega in Teton Village and Bin22 in town.
+Bovine + Swine (craft sausages and specialty meats) and Cream + Sugar artisan ice cream are Teton treats made by Fine Dining Restaurant Group that can be found at Pearl Street Market and Bin22 in town, and at Bodega in Teton Village.

 Café Genevieve’s Pig Candy.
 Your taste buds won’t know what hit them when you try this otherworldly concoction of sugar-coated bacon goodness.